 - 3 Methods of testing a diode with multimeter and oscilloscope

-To find the maximum power dissipation in load, we have to minimize the denominator term in the above equation, which is a quadratic equation in variable R and contains only one global minimum.
-If you are familiar with calculus, to compute that minimum, we have to take the derivative for that variable and put it equal to zero.
+To find the maximum power dissipation in the load, we have to minimize the denominator term in the above equation, which is a quadratic equation in variable R and contains only one global minimum.
+If you are familiar with calculus, to compute that minimum, we have to take the derivative of that variable and set it equal to zero.

 We know that practically it is not possible to have a resistor of negative values, so the above equation becomes:

-Hence we have proved the load resistor R should be the same as the source internal resistor Ri to have maximum power dissipation in load.
+Hence, we have proved that the load resistor R should be the same as the source internal resistor Ri to have maximum power dissipation in the load.

 Reactive Circuit: